Shruthi018/BASIC-CAR-ANIMATION/README.md

 ## Usage

 Once the project is set up and the `index.html` file is opened in a web browser, you will see the animation of cars moving on the road, clouds floating across the sky, and the sun shining.

-Feel free to customize the animation by modifying the HTML and CSS files according to your preferences.